'It’s A Great Start,': Frontline Workers React To Bonus Pay

 “I would sometimes make the boxes, sometimes I would be on the bus handing them out to families,” Sherrod Greene said.

-Greene works at North High School as a food service coordinator and spent months during the pandemic making sure kids were still being fed.READ MORE: Dozens Of Amazon Workers Protest Outside Shakopee Warehouse, Demand Time Off For Muslim Holiday
+Greene works at North High School as a food service coordinator and spent months during the pandemic making sure kids were still being fed.READ MORE: Renowned Portrait Artist Gives Glimpse Of First-Ever Walter Mondale Portrait

 “I just enjoy serving the kids, talking to the kids, being an ear or a shoulder for them to lean on,” he said.